How much wood would a woodchuck chuck?: Answers

 A traditional, if nonsensical, "response" to the question is: "A woodchuck would chuck as much wood as a woodchuck could chuck if a woodchuck could chuck wood".
 Other—similarly unhelpful—responses include "So much wood would a woodchuck chuck as a woodchuck would if a woodchuck could chuck wood!", "He would chuck, he would, as much as he could, and chuck as much wood as a woodchuck would if a woodchuck could chuck wood.", "He would chuck as much as a woodchuck could if a woodchuck could chuck wood.", and "As much wood as a woodchuck would if a woodchuck could chuck wood!"

 A 1957 Associated Press piece refers to the question as "a riddle which beats the Sphinx, since it's still unanswered".
 A more concrete answer was published by the Associated Press in 1988, which reported that a New York fish and wildlife technician named Richard Thomas had calculated the volume of dirt in a typical 25–30 ft long woodchuck burrow and had determined that if the woodchuck had moved an equivalent volume of wood, it could move "about 700 lb on a good day, with the wind at his back".
 Another study, which considered "chuck" to be the opposite of upchucking, determined that a woodchuck could ingest 362 cm3 of wood per day.

 Origin

 The origin of the phrase is from a 1902 song "The Woodchuck Song", written by Robert Hobart Davis for Fay Templeton in the musical The Runaways.
-The lyrics became better known in a 1904 version of the song written by Theodore Morse, with a chorus of "How much wood would a woodchuck chuck if a woodchuck could chuck wood?", which was recorded by Ragtime Roberts, in 1904.
+The lyrics became better known in a 1904 version of the song written by Theodore Morse, with a chorus of "How much wood would a woodchuck chuck if a woodchuck would chuck wood?", which was recorded by Ragtime Roberts, in 1904.

 It is used in the title of Werner Herzog's 1976 film How Much Wood Would a Woodchuck Chuck, a documentation of the World Livestock Auctioneer Championship in New Holland, Pennsylvania.